ahmedbesbes/mlflow/README.md

 mlflow ui
 ```

-- Launch the training
+- Launch the training (or whatever code that logs to MLflow)

 ```bash
 python train.py
 ```

-- Visit http://localhost:5000 to check the runs on MLflow ui
+- Visit http://localhost:5000 to check the runs on the MLflow ui

 ![](./images/runs.png)

 ### Launch a tracking server on AWS

+If you're a team of developers or data scientists, you can spin up a tracking server where everyone logs his/her runs

 #### 1. Prepare an EC2 machine and an S3 bucket